Woo-hoo, you’ve managed to become a life coach!

 Set Up A Zoom Account

-I really cannot say enough good things about Zoom (al), it rocks.
+I really cannot say enough good things about Zoom, it rocks.

-If you have already used it then you will know what I mean, but if you haven’t think of Skype, but a Skype that actually works.
+If you have already used it then you will know what I mean, but if you haven’t think of Skype, but a Skype that actually works every time.

-For less than $20 per month you can look like a professional.
+For about $15 per month, you can look like a professional.

 I rarely do telephone coaching these days because Zoom is so good and so easy for even the most techie challenged people to use.